-This week on The Clink, host Brent Simpson is joined by former SAS Soldier Wes H. Hennessey.
+This week on The Clink, host Brent Simpson is joined by former Soldier Wes H. Hennessey.

-H expressed his frustration as to the gap in knowledge the public has about the Special Forces unit.
+H expressed his frustration as to the gap in knowledge the public has about Special Forces units.

 “Special Operations are the tip of our National Security’s strategic spear,” he stated in an Instagram post.